RamonSouza96/AppsList/README.md

 ### Built With:
 - **Delphi 12 FireMonkey (FMX)**: Cross-platform framework for building mobile applications.
-- **Android SDK**: Utilized to interact with Android system features.

 ### Requirements:
 - **QUERY_ALL_PACKAGES** permission: Required to access the list of installed apps.